 - severe nausea

 - severe low blood sugar, which may cause:

 If you use more than the recommended amount of Wegovy

 Call your doctor right away if you believe you’ve used too much Wegovy.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.

 The dosages in this article are typical dosages provided by the drug manufacturer.
 If your doctor recommends Wegovy for you, they will prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes.

 As with any drug, never change your dosage of Wegovy without your doctor’s recommendation.
 If you have questions about the dosage of Wegovy that’s best for you, talk with your doctor.

 Besides learning about dosage, you may want other information about Wegovy.
 These additional articles might be helpful:

 - More about Wegovy.
 For information about other aspects of Wegovy, refer to this article.